 This is five times more than in any other state.
 According to projections, economic growth will be strong over the next five years.
-Currently, the state economy represents 14.5% of United States GDP.
+In 2019, the state economy represented 14.5% of United States GDP.

 California economy statistics about agriculture show that more than 400 agricultural products are produced here.
 In 2017, agricultural exports totaled $20.56 billion.
 California’s Central Valley is the world’s largest patch of Class 1 soil, as well as the world’s biggest supplier of canned tomatoes.